Bixcoitin/DanteAlighieri/README.md

-## Oie, sou Dante Alighieri.
+## Hi, I'm Dante Alighieri.

-- 💻 Hoje trabalho com back-end
+- 💻 Working with back-end
-- 📜 Estudando Java Script
+- 📜 Studying to be a Full Stack
-- ⏳livre para trabalhos
+- ⏳ Free for jobs

 <div>
   <a href="https://github.com/dantealighierii">